 - 1.1.
 Waverley Housing is a Registered Social Landlord providing general needs housing in the central Scottish Borders.
-It relets around 200 houses per annum and operates a choice-based allocations system to allocate the majority of properties to applicants applying for housing. - 1.2.
-Applicants must be aged 16 years or over and can apply either online through the Waverley website or by using a paper application form.
+It relets around 150 houses per annum and operates a Choice Based Allocations (CBL) system to allocate the majority of properties to applicants applying for housing. - 1.2.
+The Allocations Policy describes how Waverly Housing will manage and allocate social Housing. - 1.3.
+The Policy should be read in conjunction with WH Equality and Diversity Policy and Scottish Borders Unified Domestic Abuse Policy. - 1.4.
+Applicants must be aged 16 years or over and can apply either online through the Waverley website or by using a paper application form. - 1.5.
 Applicants, once registered, may apply for advertised properties of their choice, either in person, by telephone, by post or via our website.
 Applicants can also give written permission for someone to act on their behalf, e.g. relative or support worker.